 Remove any existing quarter round, shoe moldings, baseboards and doorway transitions.

+To achieve the 1/2"expansion you may need to undercut the drywall if is not raised up above the thickness of the flooring.
 Remove existing floor covering as required, check floor flatness per details on previous page and address any issues.
 Check that all doors will swing open with adequate clearance over the new flooring prior to starting any work.
+Important: Any metal doors must be addressed by a specialist to adjust.
+Do not cut metal door frames!